Cataphora

-In linguistics, cataphora (/kəˈtæfərə/; from Greek, καταφορά, kataphora, "a downward motion" from κατά, kata, "downwards" and φέρω, pherō, "I carry") is the use of an expression or word that co-refers with a later, more specific expression in the discourse.
+In linguistics, cataphora (/kəˈtæfərə/) is the use of an expression or word that co-refers with a later, more specific expression in the discourse.
 The preceding expression, whose meaning is determined or specified by the later expression, may be called a cataphor.
-Cataphora is a type of anaphora, although the terms anaphora and anaphor are sometimes used in a stricter sense, denoting only cases where the order of the expressions is the reverse of that found in cataphora.
+Cataphora is in contrast to anaphora which denotes cases where the order of the expressions is the reverse of that found in cataphora.

 An example of cataphora in English is the following sentence: